wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       Before using VS Code for WPILib development there are a number of extensions that need to be installed.
 Start up VS Code and type the shortcut Cmd-Shift-P to bring up the list of commands available.
-Start typing "Install from VSIX into the search box.
+Start typing "Install from VSIX" into the search box.
 Choose that command.
 In the file selection box select Cpp.vsix.

       .. figure:: images/mac/InstallFromVSIX.png